springga/blink-detection-js/README.md

 ```

 _Note: The `serve.py` script uses Python 3._

-Alternately, you can put your HTML, JS and CSS files on an online platform (such as [JSFiddle](https://jsfiddle.net/)) and develop your project there.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
 Please refer to [Udacity Terms of Service](https://www.udacity.com/legal) for further information.